 Misconceptions about Agile

-They exist some misconceptions about Agility.
+There are some misconceptions about Agility.
 Here are some of those myths:

 - Don’t make documentation at all: this may lead to a lot of waste of time.
 Agile means: focus on the product, don’t obsess about the documents.
 The measurement of progress is the working product.